 In most Kansas counties, the likelihood of eligibility for diversion depends on the type and severity of offense.
-About 44% of counties limit diversions only to first-time offenders, excluding others even when they pose no threat or when community interests might be better-served through diversion.
+About 28% of counties explicitly limit diversions to first-time offenders, excluding others even when they pose no threat or when community interests might be better-served through diversion.
 In these first-time cases, the defendant has no serious criminal history, and has never completed a diversion or probation in lieu of a jail sentence.
-The remaining 56% of counties will consider granting diversions for a defendant with a criminal history, although with restrictions and limitations.
+The remaining counties may consider granting diversions for a defendant with a criminal history, although with restrictions and limitations.
 A defendant being charged with a second offense of the same crime is typically ineligible, as are those who have been convicted of a crime of any nature within an indicated period, typically a misdemeanor within the past five years or a felony within the past 10 years.